 There was no cumulative-effect adjustment recognized in accumulated deficit associated with the deconsolidation of CES, and we removed the previously-reported balance in noncontrolling interest.
 We recorded an initial equity investment in CES of \$43 million.
-Our equity method investment in CES was \$52 million at both June 30, 2016 and December 31, 2015, and is included in deferred charges and other.
+Our equity method investment in CES was \$55 million and \$52 million as of September 30, 2016 and December 31, 2015, respectively, and is included in deferred charges and other.